seanbao/mnemonas/docs/webdav-compatibility.en.md

 | `UNLOCK` | Simplified | Requires matching `Lock-Token`; expired locks are cleaned automatically |

 ### Not Implemented

+Unsupported methods return `405 Method Not Allowed` with an `Allow` response header that lists the currently supported methods.

 | Method | Status | Notes |
 | --- | --- | --- |